-- A.1.1.
-STRATEGY: More effectively leverage the services provided by other resource partners - Output: % of referrals to resource partners'/industry experts - Efficiency: Number of referrals and the average number of clients with results due to better alignment of services and product offerings - Explanatory: Increased services and product offerings to entrepreneurs and small businesses through the life cycle of the business. - A.1.2.
-STRATEGY: Address service gaps based on geography - Output:% of increased services and product offerings in service gap areas by identifying those geographical areas of the State of Mississippi and partnering with existing economic growth resources in these areas. - Efficiency: Number of businesses/clients served in service gap areas, counseling time used to serve business needs, - Explanatory: Increased services and product offerings in service gap areas by deploying online tools to create efficiencies and well as the economy of scale.
+A.1.2.
+STRATEGY: Address service gaps based on geography Output: % of increased services and product offerings in service gap areas by identifying those geographical areas of the State of Mississippi and partnering with existing economic growth resources in these areas.
+Efficiency: Number of businesses/clients served in service gap areas, counseling time used to serve business needs.

-A.1.3 STRATEGY: Expand specialty services via RISE Center based upon Market Needs Assessment
+Explanatory: Increased services and product offerings in service gap areas by deploying online tools to create efficiencies and well as the economy of scale.
+A.1.3 STRATEGY: Expand specialty services via RISE Center based upon Market Needs Assessment Output: % of increased specialty services and product offerings in service gap areas specifically targeted Market Needs Assessment.

-- Output:% of increased specialty services and product offerings in service gap areas specifically targeted Market Needs Assessment.
-Align RISE Center resources (Cybersecurity, Digital Transformation, Financial Analysis, International Trade, Market Research, Tech Commercialization with small business needs. - Efficiency: Number of clients served in service gap areas, and time used to identify service needs
+Align RISE Center resources (Cybersecurity, Digital Transformation, Financial Analysis, International Trade, Market Research, Tech Commercialization) with small business needs.

-Explanatory: Increased services and product offerings in service gap areas targeted to the Specialty Service MSBDCN initiative.
+Efficiency: Number of clients served in service gap areas, and time used to identify service needs Explanatory: Increased services and product offerings in service gap areas targeted to the Specialty Service MSBDCN initiative.

-GOAL B: TRAINING PROGRAMS

-Make available an accessible, quality entrepreneurial training programs that prepare Mississippians to have access to capital which then allows for more productive and financially self- sufficient members of society.
+GOAL B: TRAINING PROGRAMS Make available an accessible, quality entrepreneurial training programs that prepare Mississippians to have access to capital which then allows for more productive and financially self- sufficient members of society.
 OBJECTIVE B.1.
 To align customized training and counseling services of the MSBDCN to meet the needs of the entrepreneurial ecosystem.
 Outcome: Increase results in the number of training seminars and workshops, satisfaction with training sessions, staff participation rates in training sessions.
 B.1.1.
 STRATEGY: Provide accessible, quality and timely training programs to support the Mississippi residents in filling a practical knowledge gap in various entrepreneurial activities.
-Output: % increase in numbers of training seminar attendees
+Output: % increase in numbers of training seminar attendees Efficiency: % increase in numbers of attendees to training seminars and workshops using both on-line and live platforms.

-- Efficiency: % increase in numbers of attendees to training seminars and workshops using both on-line and live platforms. - Explanatory: Increase numbers in training and workshop seminars congruent with the number of stakeholders, entrepreneurs, and small businesses based upon Inbusiness Client Needs Assessment supported by the MSBDCN's goals and mission.
+Explanatory: Increase numbers in training and workshop seminars congruent with the number of stakeholders, entrepreneurs, and small businesses based upon Inbusiness Client Needs Assessment supported by the MSBDCN's goals and mission.

 B.1.2.
-STRATEGY: Provide accessible, quality and timely seminars and training programs to meet the needs of the In-business (Micros, SME's) population in the State of Mississippi.

-- Output: % increase in numbers of training targeted to Micro's and SME's per training event - Efficiency: % increase in numbers of attendees to events for Micro's and SME's - Explanatory: Increase numbers of participants affect the net job growth, access to capital, and state tax dollars generated.
-Micro's and SME's are viable businesses that may require additional access to capital, marketing expertise, and financial planning.
-Provide timely training or one on one counseling to support these needs.
+STRATEGY: Provide accessible, quality and timely seminars and training programs to meet the needs of the in-business (Micros, SMEs) population in the State of Mississippi.
+Output: % increase in numbers of training targeted to Micros and SMEs per training event Efficiency: % increase in numbers of attendees to events for Micros and SMEs Explanatory: Increase numbers of participants affect the net job growth, access to capital, and state tax dollars generated.
+Micros and SMEs are viable businesses that may require additional access to capital, marketing expertise, and financial planning.
+Provide timely training or one-on-one counseling to support these needs.